Maxlamenace572/DeadCellsArchipelago/README.md

 This is an [Archipelago](https://github.com/ArchipelagoMW/Archipelago) mod for Dead Cells, using [Dead Cells Core Modding](https://github.com/dead-cells-core-modding/core).

+In its current state, this implementation is best suited for long sync or async games, as there are multiple situations where you can become blocked.
+For short sync, you should use advanced YAML parameters such as `start_inventory`, `exclude_locations`, etc.

 ## Setup

 ### Installer

 For windows users, you can download the DeadCellsArchipelagoInstaller.zip from the latest release and launch the DeadCellsInstaller.exe.
-It will download dependencies (.net 10, DCCM), update the mod if needed and launch the game in modded.
+It will download dependencies (.net 10, DCCM), install the mod and launch the game in modded.
+You can update the mod or DCCM from the launcher, or launch without updating.
+If you have an ongoing game, you should check at the end of the release log if the new version is still compatible with your current apworld.

-Note: It can work for some non-Steam versions, but the GOG version is known to be incompatible.
+Note: This mod can be played with the Steam and GOG versions, and on the Goldberg emulator.

 ### Manual install